 We'll send our first email notification to the customer announcing the conversions' safe arrival, then the Job Packet is delivered to the recording studio.

-We use professional digitizers that capture the best possible video and audio, with no attempt to color the audio or alter the video.
-All video is sent through a time-base corrector, which fixes tracking issues and other inherent tape problems automatically.
+We use professional digitizers that capture the best possible audio, with no attempt to color the audio.
 We'll set our recording levels, and destination file formats before we begin recording, then playback your media in real time.

 All of our playback machines are maintained by our in-house staff, and there's always something to do on our dozens of playback machines, whether it's cleaning dirty pickups, lubricating parts, or demagnetizing heads!
 All tape-based media is sent through a loosening cycle on the playback deck, where we fast forward and rewind to check for tape continuity and trouble spots.